-You can apply to William James College in January of your sophomore year at Wheelock and will learn of your admission status by April of that year.
-Representatives from both Wheelock and William James College will review applications.
+Apply online to William James College in January (see application deadlines on the William James website) of your sophomore year at Wheelock and you will learn of your admission status by April of that year.

-To gain early acceptance into William James College, you will need a cumulative GPA of at least 3.3 at the time of application and a demonstrated commitment to a career in mental health through your coursework, extracurricular activities, and community service.
+To gain early acceptance into William James College, you will need a cumulative GPA of at least 3.3 at the time of application and a demonstrated commitment to a career in mental health through your coursework, extracurricular activities, and a strong commitment to community service.

-If you are accepted into William James College, you must complete four required psychology courses at Wheelock and graduate from Wheelock in good standing.
+If you are admitted to William James College, you must complete four required psychology courses at Wheelock and graduate from Wheelock in good standing.